ka4ep/Lexical.Localization/docs/IAssetKeyNamePolicy/README.md

 /// <summary>
 /// Converts <see cref="ILine"/> to <see cref="String"/>.
 /// </summary>
-public interface ILinePrinter : ILineFormatPolicy
+public interface ILinePrinter : ILineFormat
 {
     /// <summary>
     /// Build path string from key.